jennifer-mak/jennifer-mak/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a fifth-year Bioengineering PhD Candidate working in the Rehab Neural Engineering Labs (RNEL) at Pitt.
+My thesis work is on how experiencing a stroke changes the brain, in ways that lead to motor deficits and cognitive impairments like visuospatial neglect.
+By probing the mechanisms by which these impairments arise, we can work towards developing better diagnostic tools for said impairments and more precisely tailor stroke rehabilitation.
 {style="text-align: justify;"}